port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/aws/run-on-events.md

 ```

 :::info
-This example of CloudFormation stack can be used to act on changes of Lambda functions.
+This example of CloudFormation stack can be used to act on changes of lambda functions.
 Moreover, it includes a parameter called `PortAWSExporterStackName`, that refers to the main exporter's stack name.
 That way, we can send the events to the existing exporter's events queue, to sync relevant AWS resources.
 :::